kyma-project/serverless/docs/user/08-10-best-practices.md

 # Deploy using CI/CD

 Kyma UI helps you get started.
 Kyma CLI helps you iterate and develop Functions.
-But at the end of the day you may want an automated deployment of your application, where Functions are just part of it.
+But at the end of the day, you may want an automated deployment of your application, where Functions are just part of it.
-It all comes down to deployment of the Kubernetes applications on different Kyma runtimes in a GitOps fashion.
-For the sake of simplicity, the deployment approach for Functions should not differ from deployment of the other Kubernetes workloads, ConfigMaps or Secrets.
+It all comes down to the deployment the Kubernetes applications on different Kyma runtimes in a GitOps fashion.
+For the sake of simplicity, the deployment approach for Functions should not differ from the deployment of the other Kubernetes workloads, ConfigMaps, or Secrets.

-So in the end what you need is YAML manifests for everything - including Functions.
+So, in the end, what you need is YAML manifests for everything - including Functions.

 Fortunately, Kyma CLI helps you generate the YAML mainfests matching your `config.yaml` file crafted before.
-Use `--dry-run` option of the `kyma apply function` command to generate Kubernetes manifests that will include the Function CR itself but also all the related CRs (for example, APIRules, Subscriptions, etc).
+Use the `--dry-run` option of the `kyma apply function` command to generate Kubernetes manifests that will include the Function CR itself and all the related CRs (for example, APIRules, Subscriptions, etc.).

    ```bash
    kyma apply function --dry-run --ci -o yaml > my-function.yaml